What is Sexual Harassment under North Dakota Law?

 How does North Dakota Law Prohibit Sexual Harassment?

-There are also federal and North Dakota laws that have created agencies to handle sexual harassment claims.
+There are also federal and North Dakota laws that have established agencies to handle sexual harassment claims.
 These agencies have authority to investigate a Grand Forks workplace for the sexual harassment conduct that is alleged in the complaints they receive.
-Employers are also prohibited under these laws from taking action in retaliation against an employee who has claimed sexual harassment, such as firing them or denying them a promotion.
+Employers are also barred under these laws from taking action in retaliation against an employee who has claimed sexual harassment, such as firing them or denying them a promotion.

 How can a North Dakota attorney help?